News by Subject

-Showing that you’ll be a good fit is a tough shell to crack and a concern many employers have.
+2. Showing that you’ll be a good fit is a tough shell to crack and a concern many employers have.
 It’s about your personality.
-They don’t want to hire someone they’ll have to let go because he can’t get along with co-workers.
-In this area you’re likely to get behavioral-based directives, such as: “Tell me about a time when you had to deal with an irate colleague.”
+They don’t want to hire someone they’ll have to let go, because the person can’t get along with co-workers.
+In this area, you’re likely to get behavioral-based directives, such as: “Tell me about a time when you had to deal with an irate colleague.”

-A surprising figure stated in the article claims that: “40 percent of senior executives leave organizations or are fired or pushed out within 18 months.
-It’s not because they’re dumb; it’s because a lot of times culturally they may not fit in with the organization or it’s not clearly articulated to them as they joined.”
+A surprising figure stated in the article claims that: “Forty percent of senior executives leave organizations, or are fired, or pushed out within 18 months.
+It’s not because they’re dumb; it’s because a lot of times culturally they may not fit in with the organization, or it’s not clearly articulated to them as they joined.”

-Are you affordable?
-Salary negotiation makes some people’s skin crawl because they see it as a confrontational discussion, when in fact it’s straight forward.
+3. Are you affordable?
+Salary negotiation makes some people’s skin crawl, because they see it as a confrontational discussion, when in fact—it’s straight forward.
 Companies don’t want you to resent them by paying you too little.
 However, a smart company sees this as business, so they’re not going to give away the farm.

-Martin Yate, in Knock ‘Em Dead, page 249, says, “They want you!
+Martin Yate's Knock ‘Em Dead, page 249, says, “They want you!
 Before you sign on the dotted line, however, you should be well schooled in the essentials of good salary and benefits negotiation.”
 He advises to be a master negotiator but be reasonable about your expectations.
 Do your research.